ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 One peculiarity is that I had to replace all `HashMap<ObjId, Vec<Foo>>` in events with `Vec<(ObjId, Vec<Foo>)>` to preserve the order.
-Otherwise pretty-assertion have been exploding.
+Otherwise pretty-assertion has been exploding.

 [fmt_issue]: https://github.com/rust-lang/rustfmt/issues/3157#issuecomment-472718887